 - k.
-Ford: Ford affects Movement, Cavalry Charges (Prohibited), Close Combat (see j above), and Retreat across its hexside (see j above). - I. Slope Hexsides: These hexsides represent a discernible one-Level change in elevation from one hex to the adjacent hex.
-One of the hexes bordering the relevant Slope hexside m.
-Steep Slope Hexsides: These hexsides are the same as Slope hexsides except that they represent a discernible two or more-Level change in elevation from one hex to the adjacent hex.
-Also, Steep Slope hexsides have movement effects going both upslope (for all units) and downslope (for Artillery and Cavalry units), but combat effects only when going upslope.
+Ford: Ford effects Movement, Cavalry Charges (Prohibited), Close Combat (see j above), and Retreat across its hexside (see j above). - I. Slope Hexsides: These hexsides represent a discernible one-Level change in elevation from one hex to the adjacent hex.
+One of the hexes bordering the relevant Slope hexside is on a higher Level than the adjacent hex.
+Moving/Attacking from the lower-Level hex through a Slope hexside to a higher-Level hex is deemed going "upslope" and vice-versa is going "downslope".
+Note that some hexsides change Level elevation but do not have a Slope hexside (these are very gentle slopes).
+Slope hexsides have movement and combat affects when the relevant unit is going Upslope.

-2.11 Charts and Tables: Included in the game are two sheets with the Combat Results Table and Cohesion Tables (one for each player), two Player Aid sheets (one for each player) that include various charts and tables on one side and the Unique Events Descriptions on the back, and the General Records Track, which contains various tracks on it that are needed for gameplay.
+- m.
+Steep Slope Hexsides: These hexsides are the same as Slope hexsides except that they represent a discernible two or more-Level change in elevation from one hex to the adjacent - hex.
+Also, Steep Slope hexsides have movement effects going both upslope (for all units) and downslope (for Artillery and Cavalry units), but combat affects only when going upslope. - 2.11 Charts and Tables: Included in the game are two sheets with the Combat Results Table and Cohesion Tables (one for each player), two Player Aid sheets (one for each player) that include various charts and tables on one side and the Unique Events Descriptions on the back, and the General Records Track, which contains various tracks on it that are needed for gameplay.